XorEaxDaBoss/HWID-Spoofer/README.md

 ## [Discord Server Link](https://discord.gg/https://discord.gg/jUFczbxX9J)

-> ##### This program is free.It can be published for free but you are not allowed to sell it.
+> ##### This program is free.
+It can be published for free but you are not allowed to sell it.
 This program is virus free and safe, I confirm that.

 ### How does this program help?
 - ##### Reset IP